gloryleilani/villages_of_doom_game/README.md

 ## <a name="future"></a>The Future of Villages of Doom
 Possible future features:
-* A browser-based user interface
+* A browser-based user interface with graphics
-*
+* A larger map containing more items than the current map

 The goal would be to make this a more fully-featured game.